spacerest/asciimoon/README.md

 ## updates:
 - March 7, 2021
   - Instead of posting strings of emojis, now posting images of emojis printed in Symbola font on an image of the moon
-  - Added alt text for mastodon
+  - Added alt text for mastodon and twitter
-  - Determine the random emojis and font color based on the lunar zodiac per `flatlib`
+  - Determine the random emojis and font color based on the lunar zodiac placement per `flatlib`

 ## sources: